Rpowell57/TheNestExchange/README.md

 This template will provide an easy set-up explination on how to get the backend up and functioning.

  - With the backend you will need to install Python version 3.13 at the minimum (https://www.python.org/downloads/release/python-3130/)
+ - You will also need to install ODBC 18 to run the backend properly (https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16) I recommend the x86 version but the x64 will work as well.
  - Once python is installed on your device you'll need to install VS Code "Blue" (https://code.visualstudio.com/)
  - Once inside of VS Code, youll need to navigate to the extensions tab on the left side, inside of that install Python and MSSQL
  - Once downloaded you should be able to pull the project from the Github to run the backend.